albarji/neurowriter/README.md

     make build-image

 to build the Neurowriter Docker image.
+If instead you want to build this image with GPU support, you will also need [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), and perform the build as

+    make build-image GPU=1

 Once built, you can start a notebook server accesible from you host machine with

-    make make notebook-server
+    make notebook-server

 ## Usage